FarhaanJamal/AgenticProductSupport/README.md

 ### 2. **Key Technologies**
 - **crewAI Framework**: Provides the flow-based architecture for multi-agent collaboration.
 - **Google Gemini LLMs**: Used for natural language understanding and generation.
+- **FastAPI**: Backend framework for API handling and coordination between frontend and agent layer.
+- **React + Material UI**: Frontend stack for user interaction and display.
 - **Python Libraries**:
   - `pydantic`: For state management.
   - `pyzbar`: For QR code decoding.